Apress/definitive-guide-jakarta-ee-security/README.md

 Download the files as a zip using the green button, or clone the repository to your machine using Git.

+## Requirements

+To be able to execute 'mvn clean package -DskipTests' successfully you need at least Java 11 installed.

+For [chapter 5](chapter5-jakarta-security) you need at least Java 16.

 ## Releases

 Release v1.0 corresponds to the code in the published book, without corrections or updates.